JJ Bola

-JJ Bola is a Kinshasa-born, British poet, writer and educator, based in London.
+JJ Bola is a Kinshasa-born, British-French poet, writer and educator, based in London.
 He has written three collections of poetry as well as two novels, No Place to Call Home (2017) and The Selfless Act Of Breathing (2021), and a non-fiction book about masculinity and patriarchy for young people, Mask Off: Masculinity Redefined (2019).
 His writing explores themes of displacement and belonging.

 Life and work

 Bola was born in Kinshasa, Democratic Republic of the Congo.
 He migrated to London with his parents at the age of six.
-He was a basketball player as a teenager, competing in national-level tournaments; not having a British passport, he could not travel to international competitions and was unable to respond to interest from universities in America.
+He was a basketball player as a teenager, competing in national-level tournaments.
+Not having a British passport, he could not travel to international competitions and was unable to respond to interest from universities in America.

 He won a Kit de Waal Creative Writing Scholarship to study at Birkbeck, University of London (2017), earning an MA degree.

-His debut novel, No Place to Call Home (published in 2017 by Own It!), is about the journey of a family coming from the Congo to the UK to seek asylum as refugees, which Bola said "tackles the questions of belonging and identity, and this feeling of ... how there isn't a place for you but also how communities come to form themselves away from the places they feel they belong to and how they survive in different spaces and some of the issues and interactions that go around that."
+His debut novel, No Place to Call Home (published in 2017 by Own It!), is about the journey of a family coming from Congo to the UK to seek asylum as refugees, which Bola said "tackles the questions of belonging and identity, and this feeling of ... how there isn't a place for you but also how communities come to form themselves away from the places they feel they belong to and how they survive in different spaces and some of the issues and interactions that go around that."

 Interviewed in 2017, he further explained: "For me coming to the UK as part of a family who were refugees and not having citizenship and then having citizenship and then having a passport and then being able to attach myself to a national identity that I wasn't able to before, the question of belonging was something that I was confronted with."
 As he has described himself: "I am a refugee with a British passport."

 Bola has been an ambassador for the United Nations High Commission for Refugees (UNHCR) since 2017, when he attended the World Economic Forum.
 In 2018, his three poetry books – Elevate, Daughter of the Sun, and WORD – were published in one volume titled Refuge, which was read out in the British House of Commons during Refugee Week that year.
-He was invited to the Davos Economic Forum 2018 and held a discussion with Cate Blanchett.
+He was invited to the World Economic Forum in Davos in 2018 and held a discussion with Cate Blanchett.